LuziferSenpai/Senpais-Trains/README.md

     - New Artillery Wagon called German Railway Gun "Dora"
     - New Atomic 80cm Caliber Shell only for the German Railway Gun "Dora"
     - fixxed some Bugs
- - v0.1.7
-    - Fixed Energy Transfer from Provider to Trains
- - v0.1.6
-    - Removed directory from the Functions, it was only for the Mask Replacement.
- - v0.1.5
-    - Fixed Train Grid, now you can put in Fusion Reactor and Tier 2 Stuff
- - v0.1.4
-    - Electric Transfer Fix
- - v0.1.3
-    - Function Fix
- - v0.1.2
-    - Migration Fix
- - v0.1.1
-    - Removed GUI from Providers
- - v0.1.0
-    - Release

 ## Credits